European Invasive Bacterial Disease Surveillance Network (EU-IBD)

 How does the network report?

-During the first annual meeting on the Invasive Bacterial Infections Surveillance Network in March 2009, the network members expressed their wish to annually report to TESSy for both invasive bacterial diseases.
+During the first annual meeting on the Invasive Bacterial Infections Surveillance Network in March 2009, the network members expressed their wish to annually report to ECDC for all three invasive bacterial diseases.
 There is a fix deadline for the data submission, allowing enough time for data validation and data resubmission.

-Data will be submitted as case based data according to the format described in the latest metadata set.
+Data will be submitted as case based data according to the format described in the latest metadata set in EpiPulse Cases platform.
 If case based data are not available, aggregated reporting is acceptable.